sfluegel05/metaNNvis/results/report.md

 The aim of this selection is to capture a wide range of different approaches, for instance including both gradient-based and perturbation-based methods.
 This also means that of similar method pairs like Feature Ablation and Occlusion, usually only one method is included.
-Basic, often-used methods are given an advantage compared to more specialized ones as well.
+Basic, often-used methods are given an advantage compared to more specialised ones as well.
 For this reson, GradCAM for example has a higher priority than the GradCAM variants.
 Additionally, methods which are known to fail sanity checks ([Adebayo et al., 2018](#adebayo2018); [Sixt et al., 2020](#sixt2020)) such as Guided Backpropagation have been excluded.